GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Section 508 Program Manager</span></em><br /><span>Internal Revenue Service (IRS)</span>
     </p>
     <p>
-      <span>Yolonda is the program manager for the IRS 508 program office, known as the Information Resources Accessibility Program (IRAP).
+      <span>Yolonda is the program manager for the IRS Section 508 program office, known as the Information Resources Accessibility Program (IRAP).
 She has been a ready advocate for accessibility for more than a decade and worked relentlessly towards establishing Section 508 as a core IT requirement within the IRS.</span>
     </p>
     <p>
       <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d1bs1a"><em><span>Dancing to Accessibility: How to Fill Your Dance Card - No Special Shoes Required</span></em></a>